Polymorphodon

-Polymorphodon is an extinct genus of archosauriform reptile from the Middle Triassic of Germany.
+Polymorphodon is an extinct genus of doswelliid archosauriform reptile from the Middle Triassic of Germany.
 The only known species is Polymorphodon adorfi, discovered in Lower Keuper (Erfurt Formation) deposits at a quarry in Eschenau, Germany.
 Polymorphodon is notable for its heterodont dentition, with long, conical premaxillary teeth followed by thin maxillary teeth with large serrations.
 Maxillary teeth near the back of the mouth are short and leaf-shaped, similar to those of some living and extinct reptiles with a herbivorous or omnivorous diet.
 This may suggest that Polymorphodons diet included some plants, a rarity among basal archosauriforms, most of which are carnivores.

 Discovery

 Polymorphodon is named from a holotype specimen, SMNS 91343.
 This specimen is a disarticulated collection of bones from a single skeleton, including parts of the skull, a partial braincase, palatal fragments, sections of the lower jaws, bones of the hip and hindlimb, tail vertebrae, and potential hand bone fragments.
 Another specimen, SMNS 91400, consists of skull fragments.
 Although unique features can be recognized, many of the bones are distorted by crushing and pyrite disease.

 The Polymorphodon specimens were found in 2010 at the Schumann limestone quarry on the outskirts of Eschenau, a village within Vellberg, Germany.
 The Eschenau quarry is one of the most fossiliferous sites preserving the Ladinian-age Lower Keuper sequence, also known as the Erfurt Formation.
 The specimens were specifically recovered from E6c-d, thin lake mudstone beds near the top of the Untere Graue Mergel ("Lower Grey Marl") subunit of the Lower Keuper.

 The unusual heterodont dentition of Polymorphodon is the basis for its generic name, which is derived from Greek terms for "many shapes of teeth".
 The specific name honors Norbert Adorf, a fossil preparator whose work has been invaluable to the study of the local Triassic fauna.